rockstor/rockstor-doc/network.rst

 should not be required for home use, it is however a very common configuration in pro server installs.
-If you are assigning a static IP to Rockstor, or any machine instance for that matter, make sure to use an address that is not also in your DNS server's dynamic pool range.
+If you are assigning a static IP to Rockstor, or any machine instance for that matter, make sure to use an address that is not also in your DHCP server's dynamic pool range.
 The following is an example of a Static IP configuration.

 .. image:: network_static.png